Medical Bill Reimbursement in Personal Injury Cases

 The Importance of High Medical Bills in Personal Injury Trials

-There are strategic reasons to present high medical bills in a personal injury trial.
-Imagine a car accident case where the injury lawyer asks the jury to award a million dollars for pain and suffering.
-If the medical bills are $100,000, the requested damages for pain and suffering seem to align with the actual medical expenses.
+Presenting high medical bills in a personal injury trial can be strategically beneficial.
+Consider a car accident case where the injury lawyer asks the jury to award a million dollars for pain and suffering.
+If the medical bills amount to $100,000, the requested damages for pain and suffering seem to align more closely with the actual medical expenses.

-Now, consider the likelihood of a million-dollar award if the medical bills shown to the jury are only $40,000.
+Now, imagine the likelihood of securing a million-dollar award if the medical bills presented to the jury are only $40,000.
 Higher medical bills can make a substantial pain and suffering award appear more justified and reasonable to the jury.

-The law in this area strongly supports limiting the amount that you can recover and the amount that the jury is allowed to see.
+However, the law in this area often limits the amount you can recover and the amount the jury is allowed to see.
+Understanding these legal nuances is crucial for effectively presenting your case.

 In Katiuzhinsky v.
 Perry 152 Cal.App.4th 1288 (2007) the court supported the admissibility of the full billed amount to assess the reasonable value of past medical services if the plaintiff was uninsured and fully liable for the billed amount.
 But this area of law didn't stop in 2007.